athomasoriginal/com.betweentwoparens/src/pages/blog-posts/004-reloadable-code.md

 You might have also noticed that I snuck in a little something extra: `initial-load`.
 Remember how we said that `before-load` happens before a reload and `after-load` happens after a reload?
 This means those are _only_ triggered when a reload is triggered.
 If we left it like that, our code would not work when we first visit the app.
 So we add a `defonce` so that the code which runs on the  _first_, and only the first time, your app loads in the browser.

-<aside class="blog-post__note">If you're following allong with the code, I encourage you to comment out <code class="gatsby-code-text">initial-load</code> and see what happens.
+<aside class="blog-content__note">If you're following allong with the code, I encourage you to comment out <code class="gatsby-code-text">initial-load</code> and see what happens.
 Also note that you do not need to call <code class="gatsby-code-text">setup</code> in <code class="gatsby-code-text">initial-load</code>, you could write a totally separate function.
 I just did the above to keep the example cleaner</aside>

 With the above in place go ahead and try to trigger some reloads.
 If everything worked, no matter how many time you trigger a reload only 1 `Calendar Event` should ever be created.